opensourcepos/opensourcepos/README.md

 * If you have problems with the encryption support or you get an error please make sure `php-openssl` is installed.
 With PHP 7 MCrypt is deprecated so you must use OpenSSL.

+* If you install ospos in docker behind a proxy that performs ssloffloading, you can enable the url generated to be https instead of http, by activating the environment variable FORCE_HTTPS = 1.

 * If you have suhosin installed and face an issue with CSRF, please make sure you read [issue #1492](https://github.com/opensourcepos/opensourcepos/issues/1492).

 * If new customer or supplier fails please make sure `php-mbstring` is installed see [issue #1673](https://github.com/opensourcepos/opensourcepos/issues/1673) for more details.